top of page

 1. The lymphatic system can be split into two areas; the superficial lymphatics that are just below the surface of the skin and the deep lymphatics much further down where the lymph from the skin regions eventually goes.
 Some modified MLD strokes are very effective at stimulating some of the deep lymph vessels and nodes, however for these strokes to affect the deep vessels much more pressure needs to be used.
-For someone recovering from abdominal liposuction it is very advantageous to stimulate the deeper lymph nodes just above the pubic bone and the cisterna area chyli which runs in to the thoracic duct and is the a major route of lymph flow from the lower body.
-The issue here is that deep strokes pushing through the place of surgery would not be very panful and inappropriate.
+For someone recovering from abdominal liposuction it is very advantageous to stimulate the deeper lymph nodes just above the pubic bone and the cisterna chyli which runs in to the thoracic duct and is the a major route of lymph flow from the lower body.
+The issue here is that deep strokes pushing through the place of surgery would be very painful and inappropriate.
 DOT on the other hand will activate these areas at the same time as moving lymph from the surface which will effectively clear both areas and therefore will minimise any bottle necks along the lymphatic pathways.

 3. Very much related to fibrosis is scar tissue, many clients have an abdominoplasty (tummy tuck) or a breast liftas well as liposuction.
 These procedures will invariably cause some scarring.
 Because of its gentle but powerful application, DOT can be used a lot earlier on the scar tissue after surgery and therefore can lead to a better outcome much quicker.